LauraBertola/Tutorials/WGS (low depth)/FastQC_Trimming_Mapping.md

 Do `ls` to see what changed.
 You should now also have .bam.bai files.

-We now have .bam files which have been completely ready to go for downstream processing.
+We now have .bam files which are ready to go for downstream processing.
 But we haven't really looked at the mapping quality yet.
 We can do so with the tool [Qualimap](https://qualimap.conesalab.org/).
 Run the following:
 ```
 for bam in output_files/*_deduplicated.bam; do
     sample=$(basename "$bam" .bam)